juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 ### Installing (using either macOS/Linux's Terminal or Windows' Command Prompt)

-1. Extraction of W25_4495_S2_JuanCarlosK-main folder
+1. Extraction of playanalytics folder from W25_4495_S2_JuanCarlosK-main folder

 Extract W25_4495_S2_JuanCarlosK-main.zip and make sure that the extracted folder will have the files because there is a tendency that the extracted folder will have another folder before you are able to get the files.
-You also have to make sure when you run the virtual environment, you are able to locate the exact location of the W25_4495_S2_JuanCarlosK-main folder otherwise it will not run properly.
+You then need to extract the playanalytics folder and put it somewhere where you can start the app, like on the Desktop.

-2. Set Up a Virtual Environment (Optional but Recommended)
+2. Set Up a Virtual Environment

 For macOS/Linux (Terminal):
 python -m venv env
-source env/bin/activate

 For Windows (Command Prompt):
 python -m venv env